-Get to know how a spinet works, the tools and materials of the builders, the people who made and bought them, and best of all, hear its music.
+Discover the tools and materials of the builders, the people who bought them, and hear its music.

 Is that a cello?
-Or a viol? – Thursday, September 10 and Saturday, September 26 at 5 pm
+Or a viol? – Saturdays, November 7 and 21 at 5 pm

 Similar-looking, but from two different families, the cello and the viol coexisted for centuries side-byside – cousins locked in a bitter popularity contest that only one could win.
 Explore the history,

 construction, and repertoire of these two bowed stringed instruments, and hear them both in action!

 Holidays with the Nation Builders

 Performances at 2 p.m.
 Daily All are 45 minutes long and require an additional program ticket

 President George Washington’s Thanksgiving Proclamation – Wed.
 Nov.
 25 at 2 pm